What questions will this article answer?

 Termite detecting equipment

-- Borescopes are specialised optical devices that are used to photograph active termites inside timber structures.
+- Borescopes are specialised optical devices used to photograph active termites inside timber structures.

 - Sounding tools are tapped against wooden structures to assess their integrity.

-- Moisture meters are used to locate areas of high moisture that attract termites, including inside rafters, joists, and sills.
+- Moisture metres are used to locate areas of high moisture that attract termites, including inside rafters, joists, and sills.

-- Movement detectors using an infrared sensor helps us detect active termites behind walls, in ceilings, and beneath floors.
+- Movement detectors using an infrared sensor help us detect active termites behind walls, in ceilings, and beneath floors.

 Physical inspection of your property

-- Interior rooms are assessed using a moisture meter, sounding tool and screwdriver.
+- Interior rooms are assessed using a moisture metre, sounding tool and screwdriver.
 This covers wall, ceiling and floor surfaces, door frames, skirting boards and cupboards.

 - An exterior property inspection around the entire perimeter of your house is conducted using a sounding tool and screwdriver.